Frequently Asked Questions

 No.

-The interviews take place in early April.
-This allows applicants to obtain information about their acceptances and financial aid packages prior to the interview.
+The interviews usually take place in March or early April.
+This allows applicants to obtain information about their acceptances and financial aid packages before the interview.
 Regrettably, time limitations allow us to interview only the most impressive applicants.
-This means that just about 40-50% of the applicants are selected to be interviewed.
+This means that just 15-18 applicants are selected to be interviewed.
 The review committee bases the selection of the students being interviewed on the reviewers’ ranking of the written applications.

-Until 2020 the interviews were conducted on-site.
+Until 2020, the interviews were conducted on-site.
 The COVID-19 pandemic caused us to alter our regular on-site interviews.
-The interviews since 2020 were conducted remotely with the software used by schools for their remote learning or via other available software.
-This approach worked so well that, in the future, we intend to conduct all interviews remotely.
+This approach worked so well that we decided to conduct all interviews remotely.
+Since 2020, interviews have been conducted remotely with available video software.

 This new approach to interviewing provides everyone with greater flexibility.
 Our interviewers no longer have to coordinate schedules, spend three days traveling and interviewing, spend two nights in hotels, and be subject to flight delays or cancellations due to inclement weather.
 Students can still be interviewed at school or in their homes in the event of inclement weather.